-All Erasmus+ students coming into the UK on a traineeship must also apply to the British Council for a Tier 5 certificate of sponsorship before they obtain a visa to enter the UK under the Points Based System in order to take up their Erasmus+ placement in the UK.
+All Erasmus+ students coming into the UK on a traineeship must also apply to the British Council for a T5 certificate of sponsorship before they obtain a visa to enter the UK under the Points Based System in order to take up their Erasmus+ placement in the UK.

 We recommend checking the Foreign, Commonwealth and Development Office (FCDO) guidance on vaccinations, health issues and safety precautions before you travel.
 Please observe the FCDO recommendations if they advise against all travel and contact your home institution about postponing your trip.
 Read more about insurance on our website.